MichaelAllen/Rock-Code-Snippets/Rock/z_Other/person-aliases-in-entity-commands.md

 ## Option 2 - Expression Parameter

 This is a new option I recently found out about.
-It makes things like this much easier, but may have slightly slower performance.
+It makes things like this much easier, but requires the fluid lava engine.

 ```liquid
 {% step where:'StepTypeId == "6" || StepTypeId == "8"' expression:'PersonAlias.PersonId == {{ person.Id }}' %}